Crappie Must-Have Spawn Tips for Best Results

 How to Fish the Spawn Itself

-When the fish are actually on beds, the goal shifts from searching to precise placement.
+When the fish are on beds, the goal shifts from searching to precise placement.
 You are no longer trying to find a broad pattern.
 You are trying to put the bait in a very specific place.

 Keep your lure close to the bedding zone.
 A crappie may not chase far, but it may react quickly when a jig or bait enters the space it is guarding.
 A slip-bobber system can help with this, but so can careful boat positioning and controlled casts.